kdonnay/meltt/README.md

 ## Matching Data

-Once the taxonomy is formalized, matching the data is straightforward.
+Once the taxonomy is formalized, matching several datasets is straightforward.
 The `meltt()` function takes four main arguments:
 - `...`: input data;
 - `taxonomies = `: list object containing the user-input taxonomies;
 - `spatwindow = `: the spatial window (in kilometers);
 - `twindow = `: the temporal window (in days).

+Below we assume that any two events in two different datasets occurring within 4 kilometers and 2 days of each other could plausibly be the same event.
+This ''fuzziness'' basically sets the boundaries on how precise we believe the spatial location and timing of events is coded.
+It is usually best practice to vary these specifications systematically to ensure that no one specific combination drives the outcomes of the integration task.

-Below we assume that events occurring within 4 kilometers and 2 days of another event could plausibly be the same event given how the data was constructed in each set.
-We then assume that the map onto each other in the way that we formalized in the taxonomies outlined above.
-We fold all this information together using the `meltt()` function and then store the results in an object labeled `output`.
+We then assume that event categories map onto each other according to the way that we formalized in the taxonomies outlined above.
+We fold all this information together using the `meltt()` function and then store the results in an object named `output`.

 ```R
 output <- meltt(crash_data1, crash_data2, crash_data3,